Managing the symptoms of ADHD can be tough for the whole family.

 If you think about it, there are so many things we tell our ADHD kids to do.
 They often don’t have many choices in school, going to therapies, eating what they want, etc.

-I know our imposed healthy lifestyle takes away a lot of choice for my kids.
-I hope I am modeling a great way of life, but I know my kids, in this middle school/high school phase of life, would much rather each junk food and play video games all night.
+I know that often we impose things on our kids – a healthy diet, therapies, etc. – that takes away a lot of choice for our kids.
+I hope I am modeling a great way of life, but I know most kids would much rather each junk food and play video games all night.

 My kids make their own lunches from a bunch of healthy options, they help me shop for dinner and pick what we are eating a few nights a week.